MrKren/spordle/README.md

 ### `yarn ci`

-Start the Gitlab Runner container for processing CI jobs.
+Start the Github Runner container for processing CI jobs.

 ## CI Setup

 Make sure you have docker installed (instructions found [here](https://docs.docker.com/get-docker/)).

+Create a Github Personal Access Token with the following scopes listed [here](https://github.com/myoung34/docker-github-actions-runner/wiki/Usage#token-scope).

+Create a `.env` file and store the token in it under the following environment variable:

+`ACCESS_TOKEN = github_token_here`

-Run `docker compose up` to run the docker compose file and pull the relevant `gitlab-runner` image.
+Run `docker compose up` to run the docker compose file and pull the relevant `github-runner` image.

-Then use the following command to begin registration of the gitlab runner:

-`docker exec -it spordle-runner-1 gitlab-runner register --docker-privileged --docker-volumes "/var/run/docker.sock:/var/run/docker.sock"`

-Enter the url and registration token found in the [CI/CD settings](https://gitlab.com/MrKren/spordle/-/settings/ci_cd#js-runners-settings).

-Following the rest of the steps:

-For executor: `docker`

-For image: `docker:stable`